 Yet it is a disaster, too, and of our own making.
-With Vassal’s invention, as without it, our every thought, perception, and deed speak to us, often with eloquence, but change nothing.
-Or, same thing, they change infinitely less than we wish, demonstrate to us the perversity of our consciousness, dramatize for us the gulf between the real and the ideal.
+With Vassal’s invention, as without it, our every thought, perception, and deed speaks to us, often with eloquence, but changes nothing.
+Or, same thing, it changes infinitely less than we wish, demonstrates to us the perversity of our consciousness, dramatizes for us the gulf between the real and the ideal.
 We must bear that, so we do.

 * * *

 A few days after releasing his invention to everyone, Vassal said to me, “I have done my part.
 By giving my device to the world, I have shown that I have nothing to offer.
 Beyond that, I can’t help.”

 Exit Vassal, then, stage left, stage right, down a hatch, up into the flies, out through the audience, and everywhere else.
 He is content to fail at eloquence.
 So am I. Except fleetingly, neither of us can comfort or enlighten anyone, convince anyone of anything, or otherwise inspire, motivate, or help.
 Like the Chorus, like everyone, he and I have too little to show and tell.
 As he says, we have only nothing to offer.
 Our words and images can yield no more.
 May no one hope that they can.

 stomped into the street

 reveal how far we fall short of eloquence